 I realized that although I can never be a kid again, I can take the best parts of being a kid and reincorporate them back into my life.

 As I watched a dear friend struggle with the loss of her husband I was reminded that life is too short to live with regrets.

 As I watched a child interact with her friends I was reminded that time marches on.

-Nothing can replace the the hole in our hearts that comes as a result of death, but we can choose to leave each day with the childlike innocence of youth.
+Nothing can replace the hole in our hearts that comes as a result of death, but we can choose to leave each day with the childlike innocence of youth.
 We can choose to live each day with the knowledge the family and friends are all that matters in the end.
-We can choose to live each day as if it where our last.
+We can choose to live each day as if it were our last.